 Tone & Voice

-Brand pillars should describe three most important selling points of your service.
-While crafting it, keep in mind the customer, internal and competitive point of view.
+Brand pillars should describe the three most important selling points of your service.
+While crafting them, keep in mind the customer, internal and competitive point of view.
 Futhermore, support each brand pillar with a key benefit statement and relevant examples.